linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Copulas.md

 Abstract: Understanding dependences or functional links between variables is a key theme in financial modeling.
 In general terms, functional dependences are represented by dynamic models.
 Many important models are linear models whose coefficients are correlations coefficients.
 In many instances in financial modeling, it is important to arrive at a quantitative measure of the strength of dependencies.
 The correlation coefficient provides such a measure.
 In many instances, however, the correlation coefficient might be misleading.
 In particular, there are cases of nonlinear dependencies that result in a zero correlation coefficient.
 From the point of view of financial modeling, this situation is particularly dangerous as it leads to substantially underestimated risk.
 Different measures of dependence have been proposed, in particular copula functions.

 Correlation is a widespread concept in financial modeling and stands for a measure of dependence between random variables.
 However, this term is very often incorrectly used to mean any notion of dependence.
 Actually correlation is one particular measure of dependence among many.
 In the world of multivariate normal distribution and, more generally, in the world of spherical and elliptical distributions, it is the accepted measure.
 This follows from a property of the multivariate normal distribution.
-In this entry, we discuss the limitations of correlation as a measure of the dependence between two random variables and introduce an alter native measure to overcome these limitations, copulas.1
+In this entry, we discuss the limitations of correlation as a measure of the dependence between two random variables and introduce an alternative measure to overcome these limitations, copulas.^1

-# DRAWBACKS OF CORRELATION
+## DRAWBACKS OF CORRELATION

 In the general case, there are at least three major drawbacks of the correlation measure.
 Consider the case of two real-valued random variables  $X$  and  $Y$ .
 First, the variances of  $X$  and  $Y$  must be finite or the correlation is not defined.
 This assumption causes problems when working with heavy-tailed data because under certain circumstances the variances are infinite and, for that reason, the correlation between them is not defined.

-# OVERCOMING THE DRAWBACKS OF CORRELATION: COPULAS
+## OVERCOMING THE DRAWBACKS OF CORRELATION: COPULAS

 A more prevalent approach, which overcomes this disadvantage, is to model dependency using copulas.
 As noted by Patton (2004, p.
 3): "The word copula comes from Latin for a 'link' or 'bond', and was coined by Sklar (1959), who first proved the theorem that a collection of marginal distributions can be 'coupled' together via a copula to form a multivariate distribution."
 The idea is as follows.
 The description of the joint distribution of a random vector is divided into two parts:

 1. The specification of the marginal distributions.
 2. The specification of the dependence structure by means of a special function, called copula.